canonical/jenkins-agent-k8s-operator/docs/how-to/contribute.md

 ## Canonical Contributor Agreement

-Canonical welcomes contributions to the Jenkins Agent k8s Operator.
+Canonical welcomes contributions to the Jenkins Agent k8s operator.
 Please check out our [contributor agreement](https://ubuntu.com/legal/contributors) if you're interested in contributing to the solution.